soilbycounty

 What type of soil does Onslow County have?

-Onslow County's soil is classified as Loamy Sand.
+Onslow County's soil is classified as Sand.
 This indicates the relative proportions of sand, silt, and clay — 74% sand, 15% silt, and 9% clay.
-Loamy soils hold moisture well and support a wide range of plants.
+Sandy soils drain quickly but may need more frequent irrigation and fertilization.

 Is Onslow County's soil acidic or alkaline?